BhagatSurya/BhagatSurya/README.md

 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning MlOps,NLP and CV
 - 💞️ I’m looking to collaborate on new projets
-- 📫 How to reach me https://www.linkedin.com/in/bhagatsurya/
+- 📫 How to reach me
+- linkedin : Bhagat Surya
+- Twitter  : @bhagatsurya2
+- Instagram : @bhagat_surya_anuradha

 <!---
 BhagatSurya/BhagatSurya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.